SiyangCai/ML-mushroom-classification/README.md

 * No missing values.
 * Total number of 8124 mushrooms, with 4208 edible and 3916 poisonous.
 * 22 features that describe the attributes of the mushrooms.
+* All features are categorical variables.

+## Model Building
+The target of this project is to using machine learning methods to help indentify all the mushrooms in the dataset between edible and poisonous.
+Firstly, all of the features are transformed by one hot encoder.
+Then I have tried three different model:
+*Logistic regression,
+*Support Vector Machine,
+*Voting classifier.